kendraodru/Full-Stack-Project/README.md

 end
 ```

-Cart
+### Cart
-The cart has associations that connect a user's cart to the products.
+A single cart belongs to a user and the cart is fetched once the user logs in.
+If it is a new account a new cart will be created.
+Products are associated with the user's cart through the cartItems.
+The cartItems joins table is designed to hold the productId and quanity of the associated product in the cart.
+Efficient querying allowed all the information to be fetched in one AJAX call.
 ``` ruby
   def show
         @cart = current_user.cart